-According to the US Census, the Tri-City area is home to approximately 581,085 people as of 2013.
-The majority of 23,500+ patients seen by TCHC clinicians reside in Fremont, Hayward, Union City, Newark, and San Leandro; with the remainder seeking our care from twelve other cities spanning four counties.
+Tri-City Health Center’s service area is home to approximately 603,670 people, according to 2016 US Census estimates.
+The majority of the 25,145 TCHC patients reside in Fremont, Hayward, Union City, Newark, and San Leandro.
+The remaining patients seek care from surrounding cities in four counties.

-As of 2014, Alameda Country was found to be the 4th most ethnically diverse county in the United States.
+In 2014, Alameda Country was named the fourth-most ethnically diverse county in the United States.

-- 50.3% of our patients come to us without private insurance (employer based) or publicly funded health care coverage (e.g. Medi-Cal).
+- 37 percent of our patients come to us without private insurance (employer based) or publicly funded health care coverage (e.g. Medi-Cal).